dgkanatsios/AzureContainerInstancesManagement/README.md

 ## Flow

-A typical flow of the app goes like this:
+A typical flow of the project goes like this:

-1. External service calls `ACICreate`, so a new Container Group is created and is set to `Creating` state
+1. External service calls `ACICreate`, so a new Container Group is created and is set to `Creating` state in the table.
-2. As soon as the Event Grid notification comes to `ACIMonitor` function, this means that the Container Group is ready so the `ACIMonitor` function inserts its public IP into Table Storage
+2. As soon as the Event Grid notification comes to `ACIMonitor` function, this means that the Container Group is ready.
+The `ACIMonitor` function inserts its public IP into Table Storage and sets its state to `Running`.
-3. External service can call `ACIList` to get Container Groups in `Running` state as well as `ACIDetails` to get logs/details about the Container Group
+3. External service can call `ACIList` to get info about Container Groups in `Running` state.
+The service can use this information to determine current system load and schedule new sessions accordingly.
+4. Moreover, an operator can calll the `ACIDetails` Function to get logs/debug a running Container or get details about the Container Group.
-4. External service or the Docker containers themselves can call `ACISetSessions` to set running sessions count on Table Storage
+5. External service or the Docker containers themselves can call `ACISetSessions` to set running sessions count on Table Storage.
-5. External Service can call `ACISetState` to set Container Group’s state as `MarkedForDeletion` when the Container Group is no longer needed
+6. External Service can call `ACISetState` to set Container Group’s state as `MarkedForDeletion` when the Container Group is no longer needed
-6. Time triggered `ACIGC` (GC: Garbage Collector) will remove unwanted Container Groups (i.e. Container Groups that have 0 active/running sesions and are `MarkedForDeletion`)
+7. The time triggered `ACIGC` (GC: Garbage Collector) will delete unwanted Container Groups (i.e. Container Groups that have 0 active/running sesions and are `MarkedForDeletion`).
+The deletion will happen via the `ACIDelete` Function.

 ![alt text](media/states.jpg "States and Transition")